localvoid/ivi/README.md

 #### Defined Behaviour

-This is the behaviour that you can rely on when thinking how syncing algorithm will update children lists.
+This is the behaviour that you can rely on when thinking how reconciliation algorithm will update dynamic children lists.

 - Inserted nodes won't cause any nodes to move.
 - Removed nodes won't cause any nodes to move.